 All therapy groups are free and confidential.
 Students must be a CAPS client and complete initial CAPS paperwork to attend a therapy group.

 All CAPS groups are free.
-Groups do not affect the other session limits that you might have for individual therapy, couples therapy and medication management.
+They also do not affect the other session limits that you might have for individual therapy, couples therapy and medication management.

 Most groups have between 6 -10 students; however, each group varies.
 Feel free to ask the group facilitator how many members will be in the group you intend to join.